Commercial Real Estate

 Commercial Real Estate Investment

-The most common way for investors to make money from commercial property is by getting others to occupy your property and then charging them a fee over a specific period.
+The most common way for investors to make money from investments in commercial property is by getting others to occupy your property and then charging them a fee over a specific period.
 Commercial properties such as shopping centers, hotels, parking lots, and apartment buildings can use this income model.

 However, this is one of the many ways investors can make money through properties.
 Other ways include: